 Things don’t always go wrong on the right schedule.
-If you need help after hours, we suggest sending us a text or voicemail at (414) 939-3653.
-We will respond as quickly as we can.
+If you need help after hours, send us a text or voicemail at (414) 939-3653.
+We’ll respond as quickly as we can.

 For new rentals ordered and picked up outside of our regular business hours, we charge a $59 fee, and our minimum order charge is $99.
 Insurance requirements still apply for emergency rentals, so we encourage you to keep an insurance certificate on file with us, just in case.